-- GF.
-The following submittals are required prior to the approval of any Zoning Use Permit for a PV SOLAR FARM: - 1.
-Documentation of the solar module's unlimited 10-year warranty and the 25-year limited power warranty. - 2.
-An irrevocable letter of credit to be drawn upon a federally insured financial institution with a minimum acceptable long term corporate debt (credit) rating of the proposed financial institution shall be a rating of "A" by S&P or a rating of "A2" by Moody's within 200 miles of Urbana or reasonable anticipated travel costs shall be added to the amount of the letter of credit.

-- 3. A permanent soil erosion and sedimentation plan for the PV SOLAR FARM including any access road that conforms to the relevant Natural Resources Conservation Service guidelines and that is prepared by an Illinois Licensed Professional Engineer. - 4.
-Documentation regarding the seed to be used for the pollinator planting, per 6.1.5 F.(9). - 5.
-A Transportation Impact Analysis provided by the applicant that is mutually acceptable to the Applicant and the County Engineer and State's Attorney; or Township Highway Commissioner; or municipality where relevant, as required by 6.1.5 G. 2. - 6.5.
-The telephone number for the complaint hotline required by 6.1.5 S. - 7.6.
-Any updates to the approved Site Plan from Case 906-S-18 per the Site Plan requirements provided in Section 6.1.5 U.1.c. - 7.
-The review comments from the Illinois State Historic Preservation Office from a review of a Phase I Archaeological Survey of the project site and any necessary revisions to the site plan based on the comments from the Illinois State Historic Preservation Office.
-A copy of a certification from the Illinois State Historic Preservation Office indicating that the Phase 1 archaeological reconnaissance survey required in the letter from ISHPO to David Dickson dated May 30, 2018, for the development area is complete and requires no further action by the applicant. - 8.
-A Floodplain Development Permit Application and any required information for it in addition to the Zoning Use Permit Application.
+- G. The following submittals are required prior to the approval of any Zoning Use Permit for a PV SOLAR FARM: - 1.
+Documentation of the solar module's unlimited 10-year warranty and the 25year limited power warranty. - 2.
+An irrevocable letter of credit to be drawn upon a federally insured financial institution with a minimum acceptable long term corporate debt (credit) rating of the proposed financial institution shall be a rating of "A" by S&P or a rating of "A2" by Moody's within 200 miles of Urbana or reasonable anticipated travel costs shall be added to the amount of the letter of credit. - 3.
+A permanent soil erosion and sedimentation plan for the PV SOLAR FARM including any access road that conforms to the relevant Natural Resources Conservation Service guidelines and that is prepared by an Illinois Licensed Professional Engineer. - 4.
+Documentation regarding the seed to be used for the pollinator planting, per 6.1.5 F.(9). - 5. (not needed if a waiver is received) A Transportation Impact Analysis provided by the applicant that is mutually acceptable to the Applicant and the County Engineer and State's Attorney; or Township Highway Commissioner; or municipality where relevant, as required by 6.1.5 G.2. - 6.
+The telephone number for the complaint hotline required by 6.1.5 S. - 7.
+Any updates to the approved Site Plan from Case 907-S-18 per the Site Plan requirements provided in Section 6.1.5 U.1.c.